1979 24 Hours of Le Mans: Regulations

 In April 1978, the sports regulatory body, the CSI, was overhauled and replaced by the new international racing organisation FISA.
 The World Championship for Makes was revised to include both Group 5 and Group 6 racecars again, split into two categories: over and under 2-litres.
 FISA President, Jean-Marie Balestre was committed to bringing Le Mans back into the World Championship, but for now the Automobile Club de l'Ouest (ACO) chose to remain independent.

 A change to the circuit was forced upon the ACO this year.
 Construction of the city's ring-road system meant the second Dunlop Bridge at the Tertre Rouge corner had to be demolished.
 The right-hand corner that led onto the Hunaudières straight was eased into a faster double-apex corner, shortening the overall circuit length by 14 m to 13.63 km.
-The only other change was to move the start-time forward two hours, to 2pm, to allow the spectators more time to vote on Sunday in the European parliament elections.
+The only other change was to move the start-time forward two hours, to 2pm in Saturday, to allow the spectators more time on Sunday afternoon to vote in the first European parliament elections.

 A new efficiency calculation was used this year – the Index of Fuel Consumption.
 The total fuel used was measured as at the final pit-stop and then gauged against the cars' total distance covered, as litres per 100 kilometres.
-It was not exact, as no account was taken of the remaining fuel in the tanks.
+It was not exact, as no account was taken of the remaining fuel in the tanks after the race, expecting no team would fill in way too much fuel, or not enough.